-- 1 cup carrots, roughly chopped
+- 1 cup Carrots, roughly chopped

-- 1 cup celery, roughly chopped
+- 1 cup Celery, roughly chopped

-- ½ cup yellow onion, roughly chopped
+- ½ cup Yellow Onion, roughly chopped

-- 1 cup white wine such as Pinot Grigio
+- 1 cup White Wine such as Pinot Grigio

-- 8 garlic cloves, poached
+- 8 Garlic cloves, poached

 - Add the carrot, celery, and onion.
-Sauté for about 5 minutes then add the wine, sprinkle with sea salt and cover.
-Cook until vegetables are tender (about 20 minutes).
+Sauté for about 5 minutes then add the wine, sprinkle with sea salt, and cover.

-- While the vegetables are cooking, poach the garlic cloves by placing them in a saucepan filled with one cup of water, bring to a boil.
+- While the vegetables are cooking, poach the garlic cloves by placing them in a saucepan filled with one cup of water, and bring to a boil.